Caliper-Corporation/TsmAPIsExamples/README.md

 - **Any COM-compliant Languages** TransModeler APIs featurs a performant in-process COM interface that allows using any COM-compliant language to develop TransModeler plugins.
 This includes, .NET (C#, F#, C++/CLI), C++, Delphi among others.
 C++ would provide the best performance while .NET the most convenient choice to start with.

 # Supported Platform
-Windows Only, or WINE on Linux.
+Windows only, or WINE on Linux.

 # License
 BSD-3-Clause License